 - It should always be possible to trace the origin of the data, as well as how data is handled and processed

-- Only authorised persons should have access to the data, this is especially true if the data includes personal data
+- Only authorized persons should have access to the data, especially if the data includes personal data

 - The data should always be backed-up

 - Data should usually be described with associated metadata (i.e. data about data)

 - Variables in the dataset has to be explained

 Where do I store research data?